Bartow student gives classmate with autism pair of shoes after noticing his broken boots

 Perez says the sole purpose of his generosity was because he once found himself in Brown’s shoes.

-The shoes gifted to Brown by a classmate are size 11.5.
-Brown wears a size 9.5 but tells 8 On Your Side that, despite the large size, the shoes are perfect.
+The shoes gifted to Brown by his classmate were a size 11.5.
+Brown wears a size 9.5, but tells 8 On Your Side that, despite the large size, the shoes are perfect.